-CONNECT is a new community and inpatient service which was launched in April 2018 and provides treatment for adults with eating disorders across the West Yorkshire and Harrogate region.
+CONNECT is a community and inpatient service which launched in April 2018.
+It provides treatment for adults with eating disorders across the West Yorkshire and Harrogate region.

 Who is this service for?

 We provide early intervention, outpatient, inpatient and intensive home-based treatment for adults (people aged 18 and over) with eating disorders (anorexia nervosa and bulimia nervosa), from across the West Yorkshire and Harrogate region.

 We offer a multidisciplinary team (MDT) approach to help people affected by eating disorders.
 Our teams consist of doctors, psychologists, therapists, nurses, dietitians, occupational therapists, social workers, health support workers, peer support workers and administration staff.

 The CONNECT service is made up of 4 teams